Infrared Satellite Imagery

 While both visible and infrared imagery can be used together to identify cloud types during the daytime, at night, routine visible imagery is not feasible, so weather forecasters must rely almost exclusively on infrared imagery.
 Though infrared imagery is indispensable at night, it has some drawbacks.
 Detecting nighttime low clouds and fog can be tantamount to impossible because the radiating temperatures of the tops of low clouds and fog are often nearly the same as nearby ground where stratus clouds haven't formed.

 To learn more about the shortcomings of IR images at night and to review what you've already learned in this section check out this short video (2:22) showing an infrared satellite simulator (video transcript).
 As the video demonstrates, in cases where our assumption about temperatures decreasing with increasing height breaks down, the appearance of infrared images might not be what we expect.
 By the way, I encourage you to give the infrared imagery simulator a try for yourself.
-You can experiment through different hypothetical situations to see how they might look on infrared imagery, which can help you see what factors can affect the appearance of infrared satellite images.
+I suggest trying a few different hypothetical situations as in the video to see how they might look on infrared imagery, which can help you see what factors can affect the appearance of infrared satellite images.

-One of the scenarios shown in the video is something that you might encounter at night or early in the morning: The ground in cloud-free areas can sometimes actually be colder than the tops of nearby low clouds.
-We'll learn the reasoning behind this in the next lesson, but it can cause IR images to look a bit strange.
-Take a look at the image below, collected at 1131Z on a February morning.
-Focus your attention on the slightly darker patch over south central Texas (between stations K3R5 and KNIR).
-Is this region covered by clouds, or is it clear?
+One of the scenarios shown in the video is something that you might encounter at night or early in the morning: The ground in cloud-free areas can sometimes actually be colder than the tops of nearby low clouds, and it can cause IR images to look a bit strange.
+Take a look at the image below, collected at 1315Z on a February morning.
+Keep in mind that 1315Z is 7:15 AM Central Time in February (right around sunrise).
+Focus your attention on the slightly darker patch that's circled.
+Given that it's darker (and warmer), we must be looking at bare ground, right?
+Now toggle the slideshow to the visible image from about one hour later (when there was enough sunlight for a visible image).

-An infrared satellite image collected at 1131Z on February 25, 2008.
-The dark patch located over south-central Texas marks a region of low clouds and fog (as evidenced by the station model observations).
-The surrounding lighter areas are characteristic of ground which has cooled to below the temperature of the low cloud tops.
+An infrared satellite image collected at 1315Z on a late February day.
+The dark patch over northern Texas and Oklahoma (circled on the IR image) represents low clouds and fog, as is evident from the visible image from one hour later (toggle the slideshow to see the visible image).
+The surrounding lighter areas on the infrared image are characteristic of ground which has cooled to below the temperature of the low cloud tops.

-The bottom line here is that you have to be careful when dealing with low clouds at night on an IR image.
-Just remember that you are looking at temperatures and that lighter gray doesn't necessarily mean cloudy skies.
-There are methods for detecting low clouds in such instances and they involve subtracting data collected at different IR wavelengths to extract only the low cloud field (if you're interested in seeing an example, check out the Explore Further section below).
+The bottom line here is that you have to be careful when examining IR imagery, especially in cases where you're dealing with low clouds and/or the ground is very cold.
+While the assumption that temperatures decrease with increasing height in the troposphere is usually correct, exceptions do exist!
+Just remember that you are looking at temperatures and that lighter gray or coloring doesn't always mean cloudy skies.
+There are methods for detecting low clouds, which involve subtracting data collected at different IR wavelengths to extract only the low cloud field (if you're interested in seeing an example, check out the Explore Further section below).

 This concludes our discussion of infrared satellite imagery.
 Now it's time to tackle water vapor imagery.
-But first, review the key points from this section, along with the Case Study below.
+But first, review the key points from this section.

 Infrared satellite imagery...